sign up log in

 Built-in Copilot+ AI feels underdone

-All right, so the move to Arm chips from Qualcomm is a move in the right direction but Microsoft’s taken it a step further: the Qualcomm Elite X has a neural processing unit (NPU) on the chip, capable of 45 trillion operations per second (TOPS).
+All right, so the move to Arm chips from Qualcomm is in the right direction but Microsoft’s taken it a step further: the Qualcomm Elite X has a neural processing unit (NPU) on the chip, capable of 45 trillion operations per second (TOPS).
 This enables what the cool kids call Edge AI as in running the technology on your device rather than in a data centre somewhere, via the Internet.

 You’ll now ask what is measured by TOPS, and Qualcomm has an answer for you.
 That’s a complex way to say the more TOPS, the faster and better the inferencing experience of the device in question.
 However, Qualcomm qualifies that with: